2022 Belarusian constitutional referendum: Opposition response

 Sviatlana Tsikhanouskaya, Pavel Latushko and several other opposition figures called for active boycott of the referendum by deliberate spoiling of ballots and this way turn the Referendum into a vote of no confidence.
 According to Pavel Latushko, Belarusians were not actually given any choice: the oppositionist explains that both new and old Constitutions seal Lukashenko's grip on power.
 On December 18, 2021, Tikhanovskaya urged all Belarusians to come to polling stations at 2PM on the day of Referendum and greet each other in Belarusian language.
-This way people could gather en mass without threats of brutal police crackdown.
+This way people could gather en masse without threats of brutal police crackdown.
 Later she called for peaceful antiwar protests at central squares of Belarusian cities.
 The opposition announced a meeting at 17:00 in front of the Ministry of Defence building in Minsk.

 On the day of referendum, following the Russian invasion of Ukraine, massive anti-war protests broke out across Belarus.
 More than 800 people were detained.
 Later the police announced that even the drivers who were honking in support of protesters would be fined and stripped of driving licenses.